douglasgatimu/poesy/README.md

 ![screenshot](src/assets/poesy.gif)

 ## Overview
-This attempt at solving Code Challenge 1 of Phase 2 aims to demonstrate an understanding of React fundamentals, user interaction, and responsiveness.
+This attempt aims to demonstrate an understanding of React fundamentals, user interaction, and responsiveness.
 Users can view existing poems, toggle a form to create new ones, and mark poems as read or unread.

 ## Key Features